Michael Gove: Secretary of State for Education: 2010–2014

 Gove was criticised by teachers unions for his attempts to overhaul English education.
 At the Association of Teachers and Lecturers Annual Conference in March 2013 a motion of no-confidence in Gove was passed.
 The next month the National Union of Teachers passed a vote of no confidence in Gove at their annual conference and called for his resignation.
 The National Association of Head Teachers and NASUWT also passed motions of no confidence at their conferences that year.

-Chief Whip of the House of Commons (2014–2015)
+Large-scale teacher strikes were held over pay, workload, and the pace of change.

+Chief Whip: 2014–2015

-On 15 July 2014, Gove's four-year stint in charge of the Department for Education came to an end when he was dismissed as Secretary of State for Education and replaced by former Treasury Minister Nicky Morgan in a wide-ranging cabinet reshuffle.
+On 15 July 2014, Gove's four-year stint in charge of the Department for Education came to an end when he was dismissed as Secretary of State for Education in a wide-ranging cabinet reshuffle.
 Gove was moved to the post of Government chief whip, which was portrayed as a demotion by his detractors; Prime Minister Cameron denied this was the case.
+Private polling had reportedly showed that Gove had become a "toxic liability" among teachers, prompting the prime minister's electoral strategist, Lynton Crosby, to advise his removal from the education brief ahead of the 2015 general election.
+The reshuffle also allowed Cameron to promote a number of women into the Cabinet, with Nicky Morgan replacing Gove.

 Gove told BBC News that he had mixed emotions about starting the new role, saying it was a privilege to become Chief Whip but that leaving the Department for Education was "a wrench".

-The position came with a £30,000 pay cut, and a specific media role saw Gove on television and radio "more than a traditional Chief Whip would be".
-He missed his first House of Commons vote in the new role, as explained by Shadow Commons Leader Angela Eagle; "Gove not only lost his first vote but managed to get stuck in the toilet in the wrong lobby".
+The position came with a £30,000 pay cut.
+However, Gove was given an "enhanced role in campaigning and doing broadcast media interviews".
+According to The Daily Telegraph's Georgia Graham, this specific media role saw Gove on television and radio "more than a traditional Chief Whip would be".

+Gove missed his first House of Commons vote in the new role.
+Shadow Commons Leader Angela Eagle said that he "not only lost his first vote but managed to get stuck in the toilet in the wrong lobby".
+In October 2014, Gove was reported to have "irritated senior mandarins" by being offered a standing invitation to attend their weekly "Wednesday Morning" meetings.

+In November 2014, MPs voted on retaining 35 EU police and justice directives – including the European Arrest Warrant (EAW).
+A ruse was devised whereby MPs would get a vote on 11 of the 35 measures the UK was planning to opt in on, but not the EAW itself.
+The Government would take the passing of the 11 as a go-ahead for retaining the warrant.
+This approach led to criticism from Eurosceptic MPs, opposition parties, and the speaker of the House of Commons, John Bercow.
 Gove remained in the post of chief whip until May 2015, when the role was taken over by Mark Harper.